encode/apistar/docs/api-guide/event-hooks.md

 The `on_request` hooks are run in the order that their classes are included.

-The `on_response` and `on_exception` hooks are run in the reverse order that their classes are included.
+The `on_response` and `on_error` hooks are run in the reverse order that their classes are included.

 This behaviour ensures that event hooks run in a similar manner to stack-based middleware, with the each event hook wrapping everything that comes after it.